-To foster greater economy and efficiency, and in accordance with efforts to promote cost-effective use of shared services across governmental agencies, PMGAA may, where appropriate, enter into cooperative purchasing agreements with state and local governments and other procurement units for the procurement or use of common or shared goods and services.
+When appropriate for the procurement or use of common or shared goods and services, PMGAA may, where appropriate, enter into intergovernmental agreements or cooperative purchasing agreements with state and local governments and other procurement units for the procurement transactions.
+Documented procurement actions of this type will meet the competition requirements of this policy.

-The Purchasing Director or Executive Director/CEO may enter into cooperative purchasing agreements with other agencies or procurement units.
-In most cases, a procurement process conducted by another agency will satisfy this policy.
 The Purchasing Director or designee shall exercise reasonable efforts to ensure that the original contract was solicited with the intent to be used for cooperative procurement, that the process was conducted in a manner consistent with this policy, and that the contract provides the best value for PMGAA.